Black-Beard-Sdk/Black.Beard.ComponentModel/Docs/Black.Beard.ComponentModel.md

 ##### Summary

-Try to get the method to convert sourceType to targetType
+Try to resolve the method to convert sourceType to targetType

 ##### Returns